chef/chef-web-docs/chef_master/source/install_supermarket.rst

 #.
 If an SSL notice is shown while connecting to Chef Supermarket via a web browser, accept the SSL certificate.
 A trusted SSL certificate should be used for  private Chef Supermarket that is used in production.
 #.
 After opening Chef Supermarket in a web browser, click the **Create Account** link.
 A prompt to log in to the Chef server is shown, but only if the user is not already logged in.
 Authorize the Chef Supermarket to use the Chef server account for authentication.

-.. note:: The redirect URL specified for Chef identity **MUST** match the fqdn hostname of the Chef Supermarket server.
+.. note:: The redirect URL specified for Chef Identity **MUST** match the fqdn hostname of the Chef Supermarket server.
 The URI must also be correct: ``/auth/chef_oauth2/callback``.
 Otherwise, an error message similar to ``The redirect uri included is not valid.`` will be shown.

 Customize Supermarket
 =====================================================